-The Prince was at this time bare-footed, having on an old black kilt coat, a plaid, and a philibeg; a gun in his hand, and a pistol and durk by his side; yet he was very cheerful, and in good health.
-They had killed a cow the day before, and the servants roasted part of it, of which, with some bread they had got from Fort Augustus, they made a hearty dinner.
+The Prince was at this time bare-footed, had on an old black kilt coat, a plaid, and a philibeg; a gun in his hand, and a pistol and durk by his side; he was very cheerful, and in good health.
+They had killed a cow the day before, and the servants were roasting part of it.
+At dinner the Prince eat heartily, and there was some bread which they had got from Fort Augustus; no man could sleep sounder: He now began to speak some little erse.

-The Prince proposed going immediately to Lochiel, but a friend telling him that he saw in a newspaper, (which they got at the time they got their bread) that it was said the Prince had passed Coriarick, with Lochiel and thirty men, which probably might occasion a strict search in those parts; he therefore resolved to stay some days longer where he was.
-However, two or three days after this, the Prince sent Lochgary and Dr Cameron to Lochiel; and then dismissed Glenaladale and the Glenmorriston men, to return home again.
-Ascanius continued in the hut with Cluns' children, Captain Macraw of Glengary's regiment, one or two servants, and the Reverend Mr John Cameron.
+The Prince proposed going immediately to Lochiel, but a friend telling him, that he saw in a newspaper, (which they got at the time they got their bread) that it was said the Prince had passed Coriarrick, with Lochiel, and thirty men, which probably might occasion a strict search in those parts; he therefore, resolved to stay some days longer where he was.
+However, two or three days after this, the Prince sent Lochgary and doctor Cameron to Lochiel: And then dismissed Glenaladale and the Glenmoriston men, to return home again.
+The Prince continued in the hut with Cluns's children, captain M'Raw of Glengary's regiment, one or two servants, and the rev. Mr. John Cameron.

-When the French officers, already mentioned, came to Lochiel, some persons told him these officers had left their letters with Alexander M'Leod, one of the Prince's aid-de-camps.
-Though this proved true, yet, as they themselves had not told it to Lochiel, it made him suspect them to be government spies.
+When the French officers, already mentioned, came to Lochiel, some person told him these officers had left their letters with Alexander M'Leod, one of the Prince's aid de camps.
+Though this proved true, yet as they themselves had not told it to Lochiel, it made him suspect them to be the government's spies.

-The Prince was very desirous to see the officers, but
+The Prince was very desirous to see these officers, but the rev. Mr. John Cameron told him what both Lochiel, the doctor, and he himself were afraid of; upon which the Prince resolved to act in this affair with great caution, and said "He could not help observing, that it probably might be as they conjectured, because if they were not spies, it was surprizing, that two men without one word of erse, and quite strangers in the country, could escape the troops, who were always in motion, in quest of himself [the Prince] and his followers."

-the Reverend Mr John Cameron told him, what both Lochiel, the Doctor, and he himself, were afraid of; upon which Ascanius resolved to act in this affair with great caution, and said "he could not help observing, that it probably might be as they conjectured, because if they were not spies, it was surprizing, that two men without one word of Erse, and quite strangers in the country, could escape the troops, who were always in motion, and in quest of him and his followers."
+However, as these officers had told Lochiel, "That they had never seen the Prince," he (the Prince) laid a scheme to see them safely; and therefore, he wrote a letter himself to them, to this purpose, viz.
+"That, to avoid falling into his enemies hands, he was under a necessity to retire to a remote country, where he had no person with him, except one capt.
+Drummond, and a servant; and as he could not remove from where he was. without danger to himself and them, he had sent capt.
+Drummond with this letter; and as he could repose entire confidence in him, he desired they would tell whatever message they had to the bearer capt.
+Drummond, and take his advice, as to their conduct."
+This letter the Prince resolved to deliver himself, as capt.
+Drummond.
+Accordingly, the officers were sent for, and were introduced to the Prince under this borrowed name.

-However, as these officers had told Lochiel, "that they had never seen the Prince," he (the Prince) laid a scheme to see them safely; and wrote a letter to this purpose, viz. "that, to avoid falling into his enemies hands, he was under a necessity to retire to a remote country, where he had no person with him, except one Captain Drummond, and a servant; and as he could not remove from where he was, without danger to himself and them, he had sent Captain Drummond with this letter; and as he could repose entire confidence in him, he desired they would tell whatever message they had to Captain Drummond, and take his advice as to their conduct."
-This letter he resolved to deliver himself, as Captain Drummond.
-Accordingly, the officers were sent for. introduced to him in his borrowed name.
-He then delivered the letter to them, with which they seemed very well pleased, and told him every thing they had to say; which, he afterwards said, was of no great consequence, as his affairs now stood.
-They continued there two days, and asked Captain Drummond many questions about the Prince's health, his manner of living, &c.
+The Prince then delivered the letter to them, with which they seemed very well pleased, and told him every thing they had to say; which he afterwards said was of no great consequence, as his affairs now stood.
+They continued there two days, and asked capt.
+Drummond many questions about the Prince's health, his manner of living, &c.